Woonsocket PD introduces new K-9 unit

 WOONSOCKET, R.I. – The Woonsocket Police Department introduced their new K-9 unit Monday after a 25-year hiatus.

-Aspen, the department’s new police dog, is a three-year-old female German Sheperd.
+Aspen, the department’s new police dog, is a three year old female German Shepherd.
 Aspen will assist in a wide range of law enforcement activities including narcotic searches, crime scene investigation, and suspect apprehension.

 The K-9 unit has already apprehended a suspect wanted for arrest and the discovery of a weapon discarded while in pursuit of another wanted suspect.